King's Trust: Governance

 Charles III founded the then Prince's Trust and is now its president, a figurehead position with no legal responsibility.
 The King's Trust Council are the trustees of the charity and are legally responsible for management, administration and deciding policy.

-Tom Ilube became Chair of The King’s Trust Council in July 2024, taking over from John Booth who was the chairman of the then Prince’s Trust Council from July 2018 to 2024.
+Tom Ilube became chair of the King's Trust Council in July 2024, taking over from John Booth who was the chairman of the then Prince's Trust Council from July 2018 to 2024.
 Sir Lloyd Dorfman CBE, previously held this position, before becoming the chairman of Prince's Trust International.

-Nick Stace, the former chief executive of the Trust, joined in October 2017, replacing Dame Martina Milburn DCVO CBE who was a member of the board and group chief executive for the Prince's Trust.
+Nick Stace, the former chief executive of the trust, joined in October 2017, replacing Dame Martina Milburn DCVO CBE who was a member of the board and group chief executive for the Prince's Trust.
 At the end of 2019, Jonathan Townsend took over as interim CEO – a position made permanent in spring 2020.

-On 10 November 2023 it was announced the Prince's Trust, and all Prince's Trust charities globally, intend to become the King's Trust.
-The change enables the group of charities to retain proximity to their founder, the King, and reflects his passion for the charity's mission to help young people into work, education and training.
+On 10 November 2023 it was announced that the Prince's Trust and its global affiliates would become the King's Trust.

 Staff

 In 2019 the then Prince's Trust employed 1241 people, including 1106 people who worked in charitable purposes and support, and 235 in fundraising.
 The cost of employing these staff is £38 million a year and is the organisation's single biggest expenditure.

-Martina Milburn, former chief executive of the Prince's Trust Group (covering the UK, Australia, Canada, New Zealand, United States and International), who joined the Trust in 2004 and was appointed group chief executive in 2017, stepped down from this role in September 2022.
+Martina Milburn, former chief executive of the Prince's Trust Group (covering the UK, Australia, Canada, New Zealand, United States and International), who joined the trust in 2004 and was appointed group chief executive in 2017, stepped down from this role in September 2022.
 Previously she worked as the chief executive of BBC Children in Need.

 Jonathan Townsend was formally appointed chief executive officer of Prince's Trust UK in April 2020, following an interim period.
 He was previously the CEO of Prince's Trust International.

 Will Straw was appointed chief executive officer of Prince's Trust International in summer 2020.